Lipid profile: Friedewald

 The alternative calculations mentioned above may yield significantly different values for VLDL.

+The Friedewald method is reasonably reliable for the majority of patients, but is notably inaccurate in patients with hypertriglyceridemia (> 400 mg/dL or 4.5 mmol/L).
+It also underestimates LDL-C in patients with low LDL-C (< 25 mg/dL or 0.6 mmol/L).
+It does not take into account intermediate-density lipoprotein.

+A "Martin/Hopkins" variation that takes into how triglycerides-to-VLDL ratio tends to vary with other parameters appears more reliable and accurate.

+All-direct

+Every part of the lipid panel can be measured directly using ultracentrifugation, which is the gold standard.
+This type of measurement involves no errors from estimation and can also measure IDL-C and Lp(a)-C levels.
+Fully direct measurement is more costly, however.

+Laboratories may also use proprietrary tests for "direct chemical LDL-C" which require no prior separation by centrifugation.
+These tests are not yet standardized in US and Europe and lack validation.
+A specific version of the test seems popular in Japan, however.
+A number of other LDL-C determination methods have been used in the past or have been proposed for future use.

 Implications

 This test is used to identify dyslipidemia (various disturbances of cholesterol and triglyceride levels), many forms of which are recognized risk factors for cardiovascular disease and rarely pancreatitis.

 A total cholesterol reading can be used to assess an individual's risk for heart disease; however, it should not be relied upon as the only indicator.
 The individual components that make up total cholesterol reading—LDL, HDL, and VLDL—are also important in measuring risk.

 For instance, someone's total cholesterol may be high, but this may be due to very high HDL ("good cholesterol") cholesterol levels,—which can help prevent heart disease (the test is mainly concerned with high LDL, or "bad cholesterol" levels).
 So, while a high total cholesterol level may help give an indication that there is a problem with cholesterol levels, the components that make up total cholesterol should also be measured.